Defining eDiscovery and the Electronic Discovery Process

 Why Is Electronic Evidence Important?

 We see over history that all forms of evidence can be crucial to uncover the truth and come to a fair resolution of legal disputes.
 This search for truth is one of the values of the U.S. legal system.
 The United States, among other countries like Canada and UK allow parties to subpoena the opposing party or even a third party for documents which is not the case in many other countries.
-The 2006 amendments to the Federal Rules of Civil Procedure included a specific provision that declared electronic data (ESI) to be discoverable in U.S. litigation.
+The 2006 amendments to the Federal Rules of Civil Procedure included a specific provision that declared electronically stored information (ESI) to be discoverable in U.S. litigation.
 Now, almost all information which was once managed as paper documents is now stored electronically.
-The rise of technology has created a growing need for attorneys and legal teams to have the baseline technical knowledge to review these documents and understand the metadata behind them.
+The rise of technology has created a growing need for attorneys and legal teams to have the baseline technological proficiency to review these documents, understand the metadata behind them and ensure proper discovery of all potentially relevant information.
 The most common form of electronic evidence is email, but eDiscovery can extend far beyond that to a range of data types that could be drawn from a desktop, server, cloud platform, mobile device or even an internet of things device.

 A party in a legal dispute will issue a request for production of documents.
 This begins the formal eDiscovery process.
 At this point, the attorney will interview stakeholders and likely-owners (custodians) of relevant data sources in order to identify, preserve and collect potentially relevant documents.
 This is where an eDiscovery tool will come into play.
 All collected documents will be processed into a tool like Digital WarRoom to help cull and analyze the data to find pockets of information that are relevant to the case.
 Document review tends to be the most time consuming and expensive part of eDiscovery.
 The ultimate goal is to produce all relevant documents to the opposing party with the exception that certain documents can be withheld due to privilege.
 This final deliverable of relevant documents is known as a production.
 The production will then be narrowed down into a selection of exhibits which can be submitted to be used as evidence in trial.